NormBirkett/NormBirkett.github.io/_posts/2020-09-03-gogetter_intro_2_sketch.md

 A few more comments:

 * I didn't mention it before, but the input value to an inset can be any rvalue of suitable type.
-* Names can have dimensions.
+* As we've seen already, so here: Names can have dimensions.
 The name 'charges[i]', for example, has one dimension.
-That is, each specific value-thing that will get the name 'charges' will be distinguished by one subscript.
+That is, each specific gogettum that will get the name 'charges' will be distinguished by one subscript.
 * When 'charges' was defined (in a 'whatsa', earlier), it was given the dimension 'charges_index', which is defined as 'const'.
 That means the gogetter needs to be told when all the 'charges[i]' values have all been supplied, so it can close the dimension and keep it constant for the duration of this gogetting (which is what we call one instance of our grand calculation).

 Something more needs to be said at some point about what actually happens when a goget is executed.
 Here are the steps:

   * The gogetter looks at the name of the gogettum.
   * It checks whether it has already computed that gogettum.
-  * If it has, it just returns the value that is already there in its store.
+  * If it has, it just returns the value that is already there in its cache.
   * If not, it checks that it has a whatsa for the gogettum.
   * If it doesn't, it signals an error.
 (How it does this is a question we will defer.)
   * If it does, but the whatsa indicates it's an input gogettum, it signals an error (ditto).
   * If we've reached this point, the gogetter sets about computing the gogettum.
   * This it does (obviously) by executing the instructions in the whatsa.
-  * Note that a whatsa can itself contain gogets--on other gogettums.
+  * Note that a whatsa can itself contain gogets that request the values of other gogettums.
   * These are executed in a logically recursive manner.
 (Implementation is another matter, but we will defer discussion of that.)

 ### The big picture

 Out of all of this there emerges an ontology, if you will.
 Let's summarize it, mostly by way of review.

-* A computation--that is, an instance or occurrence or execution of a computation--is called a __gogetting__.
+* A computation -- that is, an instance or occurrence or execution of a computation -- is called a __gogetting__.
 * The (client) code that specifies all the values to be used and/or computed in a particular kind of gogetting is called a __gogetter-system__.
 * The __gogetter__ is the run-time component of this thing, which performs all the operations involved in a gogetting by referring to the gogetter-system.
 * Each value that we might want to compute in a particular computation is represented as a __gogettum__, of which the plural is __gogettums__.
 The gogettum is an abstraction of a value-sense.
-* One nice thing about the term 'gogettum' is that we can speak of the __gogettum's value__, by which we mean the value-referent/wannabe, and can ask whether the gogettum has the correct value -- without getting all tripped up on too many occurrences of the word 'value'.
+* One nice thing about the term 'gogettum' is that we can speak of the __gogettum's value__, by which we mean the value-referent/wannabe, and can ask whether the gogettum gets the correct value -- without getting all tripped up on too many occurrences of the word 'value', or bogged down with value-referents and value-wannabes.
 * Each gogettum has a __name__ that is unique and well-defined.
 The name appears in code as an identifier.
 It is also a binary object, which can be passed around, assigned to variables, and so forth.
 * Each name is defined (or, we might say, the gogettum is defined) in a __whatsa__, which is also used to define various ancillary objects, such as __dimensions__ (a.k.a. __subscript types__).
 * Whatsas can contain a variety of specifiers, but the whatsa for a gogettum most crucially specifies whether the gogettum is an __input__ to the gogetting or a __calculable__.
 In the latter case, the whatsa tells the gogetter how to compute the gogettum's value, usually by reference to the names of other gogettums.
 * A gogetter, like a Fig Newton, has an __inside__ and an __outside__.
-* The gogetter-system, with its whatsas and whatever else, is the inner component or, simply, the inside.
-* Other client code interacts with the gogetter 'from the outside' -- giving it input values and asking for values back.
+The gogetter-system, with its whatsas and whatnot, is the inner component or, simply, the inside.
+Other client code interacts with the gogetter 'from the outside' -- giving it input values and asking for values back.
 * The gogetter itself maintains the state of the gogetting, which it does as lazily as possible.
 But once it has obtained a gogettum's value, the value is placed in the gogetter's __value cache__ so as to insure its immutability.
 * The code construct by which the outer code furnishes the inputs to the gogetting is the __inset__.
 * The code construct by which outer code asks the gogetter for the value of a gogettum is a __goget__, or __outer__ or __external goget__.
-* Likewise, the construct by which inner code (in a whatsa) asks for the value of a gogettum is also a goget, or __inner__/__inside__/__internal goget__.
+* Likewise, the construct by which inner code (in a whatsa) asks for the value of a gogettum is also a __goget__, more specifically an __inner__/__inside__/__internal goget__.
 * You can perform either kind of goget on any gogettum, whether it happens to be an input or a calculated gogettum.
 * Circular dependencies among gogettums are an advanced topic.
-They are easily avoided in most cases, and reliably avoidable in nearly all practical cases.
+They are easily avoided in most cases, and reliably avoidable in all practical cases I've met so far.
+But you do occasionally have to keep in mind that they are a danger.

 So: What is all of this, collectively?

 I think of it mostly as a 'framework', for lack of a better term.
 It's built around the concepts of the gogettum and (especially) the goget.
 Everything else more or less follows from those.

 It gives rise to a programming paradigm, with a quite different take on how to think about code from the other paradigms out there.
-(Somewhat strangely, it feels more like functional programming that any other paradigm; it seems to have some deep affinities to FP that I don't feel that I have yet fully understood.)
+(Somewhat strangely, it feels more like functional programming than any other paradigm; it seems to have some deep affinities to FP that I don't feel that I have fully understood yet.)

 It probably seems underwhelming to those who first read about it!
 Apart from the jargon, it's all pretty simple and obvious.
 My suspicion is that this is a strength, in fact, but of course time will tell.
-It has been my experience that it is hard to get people intrigued by it, but that once they start to use it, they become enthusiastic about it.
+It has been my experience that it is hard to get people intrigued by it, but that once they start to use it, they tend to become enthusiastic about it.

 The key construct is the goget.
 It differs from the assignment of a value from one variable to another in that the right-hand side doesn't have to have the value handy going into its execution.
 In that respect, it more resembles an assignment with a function call on the right-hand side.
 Its differences from a function call (which is of course how it's implemented) are more subtle.
 The _name_ plays a mysterious role in the whole business.
 In some ways, because the name can itself be a run-time, binary object -- a value, in fact -- the goget feels more like calling a function that is stored in a variable of some callable type.

 But why should _you_ read about this?
 A fair question, which I will take up in Part 3.

+[This post revised and expanded 12 Sep 2020]